 - Forward that fax to someone in some department within your practice to act upon the information in the fax

-- Based on the information faxed to you and take some action on it – it could be related to surgery scheduling, appointments, electronic prior authorizations, pharmacy related, SPAM, medical records request, referral request etc. (RELATED – Our free referral management software handles this easily)
+- Based on the information faxed to you and take some action on it – it could be related to surgery scheduling, appointments, electronic prior authorizations, pharmacy related, SPAM, medical records request, referral request etc. (RELATED – Our referral management software handles this easily)

 - Update the EMR and / or HIPAA compliant patient CRM with some information from the fax.

 - Create a task for yourself to be done later on.

 - Create a reminder for yourself to take action on the faxed information and do something with it